 This is our Toronto itinerary – this great map is by travelabulous

 The next morning, we ventured into the bright sunny day and started following the shiny top of the CN tower, visible ahead of us, towering over all other buildings.
-The tower is indeed very impressive and on a clear day the views from its top decked promised to be amazing, but being stuck for time we decided to skip the long queue.
+The tower is indeed very impressive and on a clear day the views from its top deck promised to be amazing but being short on time in the city, we decided to skip the long queue.

 The tower is part of a wide complex that includes the Rogers centre, the big Toronto stadium that boasts a fully retractable dome roof (we saw it opening later in the day: the kids couldn’t believe their eyes!).
 Football and baseball are played in the stadium and while there was no match on, we could still feel the unmistakable buzz of the sports enthusiasts visiting their sports temple.

 From there, it is just a short walk to the pier and ferries to the islands, which is where we spent the rest of the day and ended up being where our fondest Canadian memories were built.

 Centre island, Toronto

 The queue at the pier was long but swift and in less than 10 minutes we found ourselves aboard a ferry across lake Ontario, on the short ride to centre island.
 The cheerful crowd of families with cooler bags and shorts told us we had picked the right destination: the island is a family paradise!

 The main attraction for the kids there was the theme park (Centreville amusement park) .
 Built like an old town, complete with replica steam trains, a farm and western-style post office, the park has rides for all ages, most of them accessible also to little children.